openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 *   The FlashVars attribute is embedded in the HTML page hosting the project and can contain values for text variables.
 *   The openfl.net.SharedObject class manages persistent storage of values.
 For more information, see

-    “Storing local
+    "Storing local

-    data” on page 701
+    data" on page 701

     .